chiemela/EventManagementSystem/Figures and Tables.md

 Figure 55, updateServices.php API script.
 Figure 56, updateUsers.php API script.
 Figure 57, The reason why mail() function no longer works in XAMPP.
+Figure 58a, Try clicking PayPal button when user is not logged in.
-Figure 58, Try clicking PayPal button when user is not logged in.
+Figure 58b, Try clicking PayPal button when user is not logged in.
 Figure 59a, Try clicking PayPal button when user is logged in.
 Figure 59b, Try clicking PayPal button when user is logged in.
 Figure 60a, Try booking when no meal is available.